Monday, December 10, 2018

 in Puerto Rico

-At thirty three, Al was the only one in his group of friend who was still single and was often teased about it...
-Six months after we met, four couples of his closest friends, came to Puerto Rico for a visit...
+At thirty three, Al was the only one in his group of friend, who was still single and was often teased about it...
+Six months after we met, four couples of his closest friends came to Puerto Rico for a visit...
 I liked them right away!
 We had a wonderful time together; lounging on the beach chairs next to the hotel, talking joking and laughing...
-Al and I took his friends to few Casinos and introduced them to our new Israeli friends, Ellie and Yedida, who invited us for an Israeli dinner at their home...
-We also went to Night Clubs, Shows, gambling in the casinos and several other Tourist Attractions'...
-We spent most of our time by the beach or the pool, arguing and laughing non stop...
-At one point Alvin said:"Shira, I would like you to know, that the reason we came here on this Vacation, is to 'Check you out and make sure, you are suited for Al, our last Single Friend!
+Al and I took his friends to few Casinos and introduced them to our new Israeli friends, Ellie and Yedida, who invited all of us for an Israeli dinner at their home...
+We went to Night Clubs, Shows and gambled in the casinos, as well as several other Tourist Attractions', spending most of our time, by the beach or the pool and were arguing and laughing non stop...
+At one point Alvin said:"Shira, I would like you to know, that the reason we all came here on this Vacation, is to 'Check you out' and make sure, you are suited for Al, our last Single Friend!
 I am glad to tell you Shira, that you 'Passed the Test' and all of us approve of you!
-So tell us when is the Wedding?!"
-I looked at Alvin, smiled sweetly and said: "I am very faltered I past the test...
-Regarding your question why don't you ask your 'Last single friend Al', when is he going to propose to me and let me know! "
+So please tell us when is the Wedding?!"
+I looked at Alvin, smiled sweetly and said: "I am very faltered that I past the test, as far your question, why don't you ask your 'Last single friend Al', when is he going to propose to me and let me know! "

 Emil Deitsch